lbke/ssr-theory/readme.md

 Intuitively, it's easy to precompute all the possible paths for an app.
 Even if the values are dynamic, you simply need a few requests, for instance to get the list of articles from your CRM.

 The limitation is however that in order to get different props, you need a different URL.
 So if you want to prerender a light and dark mode for the same route, you would need an ugly route parameter just for that.
-You cannot get different props based on a cookie.
+You cannot get different props based on a cookie or a query parameter.

 Also, a lot of valid build-time attributes cannot be obtained just by looking at the URL.
 You would also need to process the request cookies for instance, to tell if the user is authenticated or not.